Hot Sub-on-Sub Action

-That said it does reflect actual military doctrine despite the sparsity of major naval conflict since World War II.
-This is because due to the nature of water acoustics and sonar a submarine has the best chance of successfully detecting another submarine other real time methods are comparatively deaf.
+That said, it does reflect actual military doctrine despite the sparsity of major naval conflict since World War II.
+This is because due to the nature of water acoustics and sonar a submarine has the best chance of successfully detecting another submarine as other real time methods are comparatively deaf.
 Whilst the crew of the Venturer

 only had paper, pencils and decent maths skills